Subhajit-55/Sales-Report-Analysis---Power-BI/README.md

 <br>📊Most of the customers are living in California (591), New York (405), Texas (365).
 <br>📊Total customer of the company is 793.
 Average revenue per customer is $3k.</p>

-## 📌Skills: Microsoft PowerPoint · Microsoft Power BI · Microsoft Excel
+## 📌Tools: Microsoft PowerPoint · Microsoft Power BI · Microsoft Excel